 Production is dictated by the rhythm of nature

 In Monte Santiagueño the women weave during the day in their straw and mud houses, on Creole looms made by the men.
 They combine household activities, childcare, animal husbandry, and other tasks with their work on the loom.
 Most of the looms are not inside.
-For that reason the production of a carpet relies on nature, the temperature, and the rainy season.
+For that reason the production of our rugs relies on nature, the temperature, and the rainy season.
 In Spring and Summer the intense heat makes the work on the loom only possible at the start and end of each day before nightfall as many of these places do not have electricity.

 Likewise the geographic and social aspects of the communities of artisans vary across the enormity of north-east Argentina.